 The transfer of shares is not required to be recorded by a contract passed before the Royal Court (although the company's acquisition contract for the property will be a registered contract).
-The transacting parties enter into an agreement which sets out the conditions of the sale, and the transfer of shares is detailed in the company's records.
+The transacting parties enter into a share purchase agreement which sets out the conditions of the sale, and the transfer of shares is detailed in the company's records.

 Leasehold - There are two principal types of leases in Jersey.
-The length of the Term of the lease in question is important, as it affects the way in which the agreement between the parties needs to be documented.
+The length of the term of the lease in question is important, as it affects the way in which the agreement between the parties needs to be documented.

 Leases for more than 9 years (known as "Contract Leases") must be passed before the Royal Court in order to be enforceable.
-Shorter leases, (known as "paper leases") do not need to be passed before Court and are agreements which can simply be signed and exchanged by the parties.
+Shorter leases, (known as "paper leases") do not need to be passed before Court and are agreements which can simply be signed and exchanged by the parties (and accordingly do not incur stamp duty).

-Long term leases (for a term of greater than 99 years) have long been used as a method of creating interests in multiple dwelling properties, before the process of share transfer ownership became common and prior to the enactment of the Flying Freehold Law.
+Long term leases (e.g. usually for a term of greater than 99 years) have long been used as a method of creating interests in multiple dwelling properties, before the process of share transfer ownership became common and prior to the enactment of the Flying Freehold Law.
 Typically granted in return for a one-off payment (or premium) such leases do not ordinarily require the tenant to pay annual rent, and therefore they are treated as an asset, in much the same way as freehold property is considered to be an asset.